10 Essential Backpacking Tips for Beginners [With Downloadable Checklist]

-So my top tip is to test everything out at home!
+So my top tip for beginners is to test everything out at home!
 Set up your tent in your living room or backyard.
 Blow up your sleeping pad.
 Light your stove and try to boil water.
 Play with the zippers.
 Pack your bag and unpack your bag.

 Test everything out at home so you know exactly how to use it when you get out in the backcountry.